Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Juni 2025 05.28.36 UTC
+- WIB: Sabtu, 7 Juni 2025 06.26.12 UTC
-- WITA: Sabtu, 7 Juni 2025 06.28.36 UTC
+- WITA: Sabtu, 7 Juni 2025 07.26.12 UTC
-- WIT: Sabtu, 7 Juni 2025 07.28.36 UTC
+- WIT: Sabtu, 7 Juni 2025 08.26.12 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: friendship
+Kategori: success